 - Environmental Science specialization (see link at the right for the curriculum / course sequence)

 - Natural Resources Management specialization (see link at the right for the curriculum / course sequence)

 The degree allows students to complete 50% of the requirements for a Bachelor of Science degree in the School of Environment and Natural Resources:

 Graduates find work with fish and game agencies, education facilities, private consulting firms, or with state or federal forestry agencies or in tourism, environment education, or recreation.
 Recent graduates are currently working as:

 Our students also prepare for admission to graduate or professional programs such as environment law, veterinary medicine, science education, as well as public policy and administration.

 Ohio State ATI laboratories are equipped to sample and analyze water, soil, fertilizers, and other environment substances.
 Instruments used include pH meters, specific ion electrodes, soluble salt bridges, incubators, centrifuges, gas chromatographs, high performance liquid chromatographs, spectrophotometers, electrophoresis equipment (agarose and acrylamide), polymerase chain reaction thermocycler, UV/Vis gel box, immunoblotters, flame atomic absorption units.

-The Ohio State ATI 1,700-acre farm laboratory and ATI’s 18-hole golf course, Hawk’s Nest, provide additional external laboratories to study the effect of fertilizers, manures, pesticides, biosolids, and other natural and synthetic materials on water, soils, and crops.
+The Ohio State ATI 1,700-acre farm laboratory provides an external laboratories to study the effect of fertilizers, manures, pesticides, biosolids, and other natural and synthetic materials on water, soils, and crops.